 MathematicsMathematics teaches us how to make sense of the world around us through developing a child's ability to calculate, to communicate, to reason and to solve problems.

+Mathematics teaches children how to make sense of the world around them through developing their ability to calculate, reason and solve problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
 We aim to support children to achieve economic well-being and equip them with a range of computational skills and the ability to solve problems in a variety of contexts.

 Talk for Maths

 At Welbourne key vocabulary is introduced at the start of lessons and explained so that children are able to articulate the skills that they are learning.
 Getting children talking about maths can be difficult but it is an essential part of embedding learning.
 They have opportunities for meaningful talk about their learning in lessons so that they are able to reason confidently.
 All children have a talk partner with whom they bounce ideas off, discuss key concepts and problem solve.
 Children find the opportunity to talk and discuss their mathematical thoughts a valuable part of the lesson and their learning.
 Paired and group work, as well as independent work, is an important part of maths learning at Welbourne.

 Concrete-Pictorial-Abstract Methods (CPA)